Scaling limits of loop-erased Markov chains on resistance spaces via a partial loop-erasing procedure: introduction

-Two central questions regarding the LERW concern the existence of the scaling limit and the asymptotic behavior as the number of the steps tends to infinity.
-In history, on $\mathbb{Z}^d$, the existence of the scaling limit has been proved for all $d$: for $d\geq 4$, Lawler proved that LERW converges to Brownian motion \cite{L1,L2,L3,L4}; for $d=3$, Kozma proved the existence of the scaling limit \cite{Ko}; for $d=2$, Lawler, Schramm and Werner proved that LERW has a conformal invariant scaling limit \cite{LSW}, using Schramm Loewner Evolution (SLE) \cite{S}.
-Also see \cite{LV} for a recent result on $\mathbb{Z}^2$.
-About the asympototic behavior, Kenyon proved that the growth exponent of LERW on $\mathbb{Z}^2$ is $5/4$ using domino tiling \cite{Kenyon}, and an alternative proof using SLE was given later in \cite{M}; for $d=3$, see \cite{D.S} for a recent result about the growth exponent.
-For basic knowledge about LERW, readers can read the surveys \cite{L5,L6}.
-In this paper, we will focus on the existence of the scaling limit of LERW.
-We will show a surprising result indicating that the scaling limit of LERW, or slightly differently, the loop-erased random paths (LERP) to be defined in this paper, is a robust model that can be built on a large class of spaces, including many fractals.
-In particular, our result shows that we can naturally define LERP, as the weak limit in Hausdorff distance of the loop erasure of Markov chains on finite sets approximating the domain, on strongly local regular Dirichlet spaces that have good heat kernel estimates (for example, sub-Gaussian heat kernel estimates) with the walk dimension \cite{B,BCK,GHL} greater than the Hausdorff dimension.
-Such Dirichlet spaces are known to be resistance spaces \cite{ki3,ki4,ki5} as a consequence of the Sobolev embedding theorem (see Theorem 4.11 of \cite{GHL} for example).
-The author hopes that the result will be extended to more general settings in the future, in particular, dropping the condition about the pointwise recurrence: every point has positive capacity in a resistance space.
+In this paper, we focus on establishing the existence of the scaling limit of LERW on some fractal spaces.
+In fact, in earlier works \cite{H,HM}, K. Hattori and M. Mizuno have studied LERW on Sierpi\'nski gasket graphs, using an `erasing-larger-loops-first' algorithm.
+Inspired by their idea, in this paper, we will develop a much simpler and more general algorithm.
+Using the new algorithm, we can naturally define loop-erased random paths (LERP) on a large class of spaces, including many fractals.
+More precisely, in a proper local resistance space \cite{ki3,ki4,ki5}, we will define LERP as the weak limit in Hausdorff metric of the loop erasure of Markov chains on finite sets approximating the domain.
+Typical examples of resistance spaces are strongly local regular Dirichlet spaces that have sub-Gaussian heat kernel estimates with the walk dimension \cite{B,BCK,GHL} greater than the Hausdorff dimension (as a consequence of the Sobolev embedding theorem, see Theorem 4.11 of \cite{GHL} for example).
+The author hopes that these results can be extended to more general settings in the future, in particular, dropping the condition about the pointwise recurrence: every point has positive capacity in a resistance space.

 The main tool of this paper, as pointed out in the title, is called partial loop erasure (PLE), which is a generalization of loop erasure (LE).
 When we apply the LE operator to a finite path on a finite set $V$, we erase all the loops in chronological order.
 On the other hand, the PLE operator associated with $\widetilde{V}\subset V$ is that we only erase loops about points in $\widetilde{V}$. \textbf{\emph{Loop erasure (LE).}} Let $\bw=(w_0,w_1,\cdots,w_\eta)$ be a finite path on a finite set $V$.
 First, let $n_0=0$.
 Then iteratively, for $i\geq 1$, we define

 We let $n_\iota$ be the last index found by the algorithm (so $w_{n_\iota}=w_\eta$).
 Define

 We call $\mfL(\bw)$ the loop erasure (LE) of $\bw$, and call $\mfI(\bw)$ the index set of the LE of $\bw$.

 \textbf{\emph{Partial loop erasure (PLE).}} Let $\widetilde{V}\subset V$ be finite sets.
 Let $\bw=(w_0,w_1,\cdots,w_\eta)$ be a finite path on $V$.
 First, let $n_0=0$.
 Then iteratively, for $i\geq 1$, we define